oskariorg/oskari-frontend/api/mapping/geometrycutter/bundle.md

 The bundle provides tools for geometry editing.
 Currently supported functionality includes spliting Polygon or LineString with user drawn LineString and clipping any geometry with user drawn Polygon.

+The target geometry to be cut is assumed to be rendered by the requesting functionality.
+Geometrycutter only renders the user drawn cutting feature and the cutting results for the duration of the cutting operation.
+That is, after StopGeometryCuttingRequest, map is cleared from any temporary features rendered by geometrycutter.

 ### Usage
 1. Send `StartGeometryCuttingRequest` with target GeoJSON and mode
 2. Listen to `GeometryCuttingEvent` for updates (if needed)